CEO & Founder

 Again, another family that we served was the Larsons, and again, they posed this same very important question.
 The son in this family wants to be a welder and is planning on going into the trades.
 They did not know whether their RESP could be used for his apprenticeship.
 After consulting our office for only a few minutes, we were able to tell them not to worry because the son’s welding program was eligible and, therefore, withdrawable from the son’s RESP was possible.
 That’s exactly why many families have turned to Canadian LIC, the best insurance brokerage to serve all their RESP needs.

 Another example is another Canadian LIC client, Dana.
 This past year, she began an apprenticeship in plumbing.
 Dana’s parents had been saving in an RESP for her education since she was a toddler.
-Working with us, they were able to efficiently withdraw from the RESP to cover her tuition and related costs of this apprenticeship program.
+Working with us, they were able to efficiently withdraw from the RESP to cover her tuition, required tools, books, living expenses, and other education-related costs.
 Thanks to their early planning and smart use of the RESP, Dana was able to pursue her dream career without having to worry about hefty tuition bills.

 Strategic planning will help you optimize your RESP towards funding apprenticeship programs.
 One mistake a parent makes is underutilizing government grants, especially CESG, which might add significantly to your savings.